East Balikpapan

 East Balikpapan is a district in the city of Balikpapan, East Kalimantan, Indonesia.
 There area of this district is 92.42 km2 in water, and in land an area is 137.158 km2.
 East Balikpapan is bordered by Kutai Kartanegara Regency to the North, by the Makassar Strait to the South and East, and by North Balikpapan district to the West.

+History

+East Balikpapan was established on 11 June 1996, after being split off from the eastern part of South Balikpapan district.

 Economics

 Tourism

 There are contains numerous popular tourist spots, both modern historical & modern.
 These include Japanese Soldier Tomb Monument, Teritip Crocodile Breeding Zoo and the popular beach like as Manggar Segarasari Beach and Lamaru Beach.

 Agricultural

 Apart from being known for its coastal area, there is the center for agricultural food in Teritip subdistrict.
 In agriculture, Papaya is one of the most commonly cultivated fruits and cultivates vegetable horticulture.
 In addition, there are poultry raising that is sufficient to meet food needs.
 In the Gunung Binjai area, there are extensive zalacca plantations.
 Not only agriculture, this district has production, processing and marketing centers for fishery commodities in Manggar and Manggar Baru subdistricts.